 Transcribing recordings offers many benefits for law enforcement.
 Here are some of the most important reasons to transcribe police interviews.

-Transcriptions have many advantages for documenting interviews.
+Transcriptions offer numerous advantages for accurately documenting interviews.
 So, what else does it have to do with prosecution and defense?

 Streamlining Evidence Review

-Both the prosecution and defense teams have to roll up their sleeves and dig deep into all the evidence they can to build their cases.
-For that reason, verbatim transcriptions of interviews and other recorded interactions are essential to streamlining this whole process.
+Both the prosecution and defense teams must roll up their sleeves and thoroughly examine all the evidence they can to build their cases.
+For this reason, verbatim transcriptions of interviews and other recorded interactions are essential to streamlining the entire process.
 These accurate documents allow teams to quickly zero in on the juicy bits they need.

-It’s far easier to spot admissions or inconsistencies in the written record than trying to catch them in audio or video recordings.
-Plus, transcriptions make collaboration so much easier.
+It’s far easier to spot admissions or inconsistencies in the written record than to try to catch them in audio or video recordings.
+Additionally, transcriptions make collaboration significantly easier.
 Team members can now annotate or share specific document sections without breaking a sweat.

 Better Case Preparation

 With a verbatim written record, attorneys can thoroughly analyze the content and develop effective strategies.
-Transcriptions can make it easier to cross-reference information from multiple sources so that they maintain consistency and spot any potential discrepancies.
+Transcriptions can make it easier to cross-reference information from multiple sources, ensuring consistency and identifying any potential discrepancies.

 Legal teams can also use transcripts to prepare for interviews, depositions, and cross-examinations by anticipating questions or formulating targeted responses.
 Annotated transcripts also facilitate team members’ collaboration to share insights and build compelling arguments.